Carroll Shelby: Ford-Shelby projects

 In 2004, a new Ford Shelby Cobra Concept was shown off at U.S. car shows.
 Built with a retro body mimicking the 1960s Cobras mixed with modern touches, it was based on the Ford GT chassis (reworked for front engine/rear wheel drive) and powered by a 6.4 L V10 engine that produced 605 hp (451 kW).
 It received overwhelmingly positive press reviews and won the "Best In Show" award at the Detroit International Auto Show.

 A coupe version of the Shelby Cobra roadster was introduced the following year in 2005, the Ford Shelby GR-1 concept car.
 While sporting a completely modern design, it took inspiration from the design of the 1960s Shelby Daytona.
 The GR-1, like the Cobra, is based on the GT's chassis.
 Press reviews for the GR-1 were positive.
 The car was featured on the cover of Motor Trend and Car Magazine.
 The Ford Shelby GR-1 was floated as a possibility of taking over the Ford GT's production line after its production came to an end.
 Neither Shelby concept was built.

-In 2005, Carroll Shelby built his very first modern Masterpiece CSM:00001 V6 Shelby Mustang CS6 and #01 V8 to prove to Ford that he could still build high-performance cars.
+In 2005, Shelby built his very first modern Masterpiece CSM:00001 V6 Shelby Mustang CS6 and #01 V8 to prove to Ford that he could still build high-performance cars.
 Its V6 produced 380 hp, making it faster than Ford's 300 hp V8.
 Because Ford thought the CS6 would hurt Ford Mustang V8 sales, Ford told Shelby to go with the 500 hp V8 instead.
 Shelby first built a V8 modern version look of the Eleanor.
 Carroll built only one at the Shelby Factory.
 Later WCC built 4 as kits.
 Few CS6 Shelbys were also built as kits; consequently, these are among the rarest Shelbys in the world.